superduper-io/superduper/docs/hr/content/docs/walkthrough/linking_interdependent_models.md

 ```

 This implies that whenever data is inserted to `collection`, `model_1` will compute outputs on that data first,
-which we subsequently be consumed by `model_2` as inputs; it's outputs will then also be saved to SuperDuperDB.
+which will subsequently be consumed by `model_2` as inputs; its outputs will then also be saved to `db`.